Jacob L. Moreno: Early life and education

 Jacob Levy Moreno was born in Bucharest in the Kingdom of Romania.
 His father was Moreno Nissim Levy, a Sephardi Jewish merchant born in 1856 in Plevna in the Ottoman Empire (today Pleven, Bulgaria).
 Jacob's grandfather Buchis had moved to Plevna from Constantinople, where his ancestors had settled after they left Spain in 1492.
 It is thought that the Morenos left Plevna for Bucharest during the Russo-Turkish War of 1877–1878, following the Plevna rabbi Haim Bejarano in search of a more hospitable environment.
 Jacob Moreno's mother, Paulina Iancu or Wolf, was also a Sephardi Jew, born in 1873, and originated from Călăraşi, Romania.

 In 1895, a time of great intellectual creativity and political turmoil, the family moved to Vienna.
 He studied medicine, mathematics, and philosophy at the University of Vienna, becoming a Doctor of Medicine in 1917.
 He had rejected Freudian theory while still a medical student, and became interested in the potential of group settings for therapeutic practice.

-In his autobiography, Moreno recalls this encounter with Sigmund Freud in 1912.
-"I attended one of Freud’s lectures.
+In his autobiography, Moreno wrote of encounter with Sigmund Freud in 1912.
+"I attended one of Freud's lectures.
 He had just finished an analysis of a telepathic dream.
 As the students filed out, he singled me out from the crowd and asked me what I was doing.
 I responded, 'Well, Dr. Freud, I start where you leave off.
 You meet people in the artificial setting of your office.
 I meet them on the street and in their homes, in their natural surroundings.
 You analyze their dreams.
 I give them the courage to dream again.
 You analyze and tear them apart.
 I let them act out their conflicting roles and help them to put the parts back together again.'"